jiefengsun/jiefengsun.github.io/content/pages/about.md

 #### News

-- 4/15/2022 One paper on a fully passive gripper for perching and grasping of UAVs is accepted by Transactions on Mechatronics.
 - 2/1/2022 One paper on modeling TCA-driven soft robots is accepted by ACC conference.
-- 1/29/2022  One paper combining a suction cup and bistable maechanism for UAV perching onto a surface is accepted by ACC conference.
+- 1/29/2022  One paper combining a suction cup and bistable maechanism for UAV perching onto a surface is accepted by ICRA conference.
 - 09/01/2021 One paper on modeling Twisted-and-Coiled Actuators is published by Transactions on Robotics.

 #### Awards